Hiding Leader's Identity in Leader-Follower Navigation through Multi-Agent Reinforcement Learning: INTRODUCTION

 We propose a defense mechanism of hiding the leader's identity by ensuring the leader moves in a way that behaviorally camouflages it with the followers, making it difficult for an adversary to identify the leader.
 Here, by ``behavioral camouflage" we refer to leader behavior (motion) that resembles followers' motion, blending it with the followers.
 Traditional leader-follower controllers are not good at hiding the leader's identity - including an approach \cite{zheng2020adversarial} that explicitly tried to hide the leader's identity, as we will see in Section \ref{section:results_swarm_performance}).
 Moreover, it is difficult to design a leader identity hiding multi-agent controller by hand, since such a controller would require complex multi-agent coordination.

-Hence, instead of relying on traditional leader-follower controllers, we propose to leverage on the recent advancements in Multi-Agent Reinforcement Learning (MARL), Graph Neural Networks (GNNs) and adversarial training.
-MARL allows us to define the objective of a multi-agent (in our case multi-robot) team through scalar reward signals given to each agent which it tries to maximize.
-GNNs form a deep learning architecture that allows us to model and train a large \& variable number of agents, which is appealing for real world applications.
+Hence, instead of relying on traditional leader-follower controllers, we propose to leverage the recent advancements in Multi-Agent Reinforcement Learning (MARL), Graph Neural Networks (GNNs) and adversarial training.
+MARL allows us to define the objective of a multi-agent (in our case multi-robot) team through scalar reward signals given to the agents which the agents try to maximize.
+GNNs are deep learning architectures that allow us to model and train a large \& variable number of agents, which is appealing for real world applications.
 Adversarial training allows us to incorporate an intelligent artificial adversary that seeks to identify the leader.

 We combine the power of MARL, GNNs and adversarial training for the task of hiding the leader's identity through a 3-stage training process.
 First, agents (robots) are trained with MARL to maximize a primary task reward, without caring about hiding the leader's identity.
 Then, robot trajectories (spatial coordinates over time) are collected from this multi-robot team.
 These trajectories are used as training data to train an artificial adversary with supervised learning to identify the leader.
 Finally, the agents are trained again with MARL - but this time they are given both a primary task reward and an identity hiding reward.